scrapy/scrapy/docs/topics/spiders.rst

     .. method:: adapt_response(response)

-        A method that receives the response as soon as it arrives from the spider middleware and before start parsing it.
-It can be used used for modifying the response body before parsing it.
-This method receives a response and returns response (it could be the same or another one).
+        A method that receives the response as soon as it arrives from the spider middleware, before the spider starts parsing it.
+It can be used to modify the response body before parsing it.
+This method receives a response and also returns a response (it could be the same or another one).

     .. method:: parse_node(response, selector)